SaiDhiren-Musaloji/uber-like-matching-system/REDIS_GEO_TROUBLESHOOTING.md

-# Week 2 Troubleshooting Guide
+# Redis Geo Implementation Troubleshooting Guide

 ## Issue Overview

-During Week 2 implementation, the Redis Geo implementation initially fell back to SQL despite Redis being connected.
+During the Redis Geo implementation, the system initially fell back to SQL despite Redis being connected.
 This document explains the issues and their solutions.

 ---